Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sunday Roast is an indispensable part of British culinary culture (Photo source: Collected)

-Sunday Roast is an indispensable part of British culinary culture.
+Sunday Roast is an integral part of British culinary culture.
 The main ingredient of this British dish is roast meat (beef, lamb, chicken or pork), served with roast potatoes, roasted vegetables, Yorkshire pudding and typical gravy.

 Yorkshire pudding - a cake made from flour, eggs and milk, is an indispensable ingredient of Sunday Roast.
 The cake is baked in hot oil until it puffs up and turns a beautiful golden brown.
 This dish is often enjoyed with family on Sunday afternoon, creating cozy moments of reunion.